-Sue: Why bring it up in the first place?!
+Sue: So why bring it up in the first place!?

 Sue: And a possible heart attack.

-The Doctor offers to take everyone back to Cranleigh Hall in his TARDIS.
+The Doctor offers to take everyone back to Cranleigh Hall in his time machine.

 Sue: Is Adric going to fly it?
 He’s the only one capable of landing it on a sixpence.
 God, just imagine if the Doctor gets it wrong and he ends up with six companions!